kensanata/spellcasters/Zorkan.md

 no save.

 **Stone skin** (3) turns your body to some sort of weird stone
-material: impervious to cold, fire, poison, and your AC goes down to.
+material: impervious to cold, fire, poison, and your AC goes down to 0.
 Also, you can no longer swim and you still need to breathe, so good luck with that.

 **Earth ship** (4) summons forth ship of stone that can glide through the earth while the sun is up.
 Only you can make it move.
 Without you,